aditandcoffee/first_cypress_test/README.md

-# This is my first ever practise where i surf Google and Youtube web's Basic functionality
+** This is my first ever practise where i surf Google and Youtube web's basic functionality**